New 360 Reports Visualizations

 - Max: Display the maximum value response.
 This will always be the highest point on your scale if you have a Multiple Choice question, whereas a question where respondents can enter values in will be less predictable.

-- Net Promoter Score: This is a calculation of the Net Promoter® Score.
+- NPS: This is a calculation of the Net Promoter® Score.
 Although you can technically select this metric for other question types, this metric is best for when your survey actually contains an NPS® question.

 - Responses: The number of people who responded to a question.